 Under Graduate Programmes

-- Should have studied in regular full time formal education in their schooling/college.
+- Should have studied in regular full time formal education in their school/college.

 - Should have born on or after 01.07.2000.

-- The graduates shall be able to provide to solutions to civil engineering problems and allied areas involving structural design, construction, geotechnical, environmental and water resources issues.
+- Provide solutions to Civil Engineering problems and allied areas involving structural design, construction, geotechnical, environmental and water resources issues.

-- The graduates shall be able to perceive the limitation and impact of engineering solutions in social, legal, environmental, economical and multidisciplinary contexts.
+- Reinforce their knowledge through higher educational programs and life-long learning, adapt to rapid changes in technology, perceive the limitation and impact of engineering solutions in social, legal, environmental, economical and multidisciplinary contexts.

 The program outcomes are :